Best Places to Swim or Dive with Whale Sharks: Our Top 6 - Bluewater Dive Travel

 Note: In this guide, "dive" means that scuba diving with whale sharks is possible, "swim" means you can swim with the whale sharks, and "snorkel" means you can leisurely snorkel around the whale sharks.

 From June to November, the weather and water temperatures in the Galapagos get colder.
-Plankton starts to bloom thanks to natural upwelling currents and whale sharks come to the area to feed.
-This explosion of nutrients also attracts a huge diversity of fish activity making which makes scuba diving with whale sharks in the Galapagos even more awesome!
+Plankton starts to bloom thanks to natural upwelling currents, and whale sharks come to the area to feed.
+This explosion of nutrients also attracts a huge diversity of fish activity, which makes scuba diving with whale sharks in the Galapagos even more awesome!
 The Galapagos Whale Shark project is trying to learn more about why these adult whale sharks come to Wolf and Darwin.

 Whale Shark

 Wolf and Darwin are the northernmost islands in the Galapagos, and the water there is warmer than the other islands.
-Whale sharks can appear suddenly out in the blue, and a strenuous swim often occurs if you want to keep up with them.
-The marine life in these islands is unlike anywhere else in the world, which also earns them a spot in the top 5 of our best shark diving article and our scuba diving bucket list article.
+Whale sharks can appear suddenly out of the blue, and a strenuous swim often occurs if you want to keep up with them.
+The marine life in these islands is unlike anywhere else in the world, earning them a spot in the top 5 of our best shark diving article and our scuba diving bucket list article.

 Interested in diving in the Galapagos?
 View our range of liveaboards in the Galapagos.